Ryan Watson (actor)

 Ryan Watson (born 2 February 1993) is an English actor and voice actor.
-He is best known for his role as the title character Bernard in the remake of Bernard's Watch from 2004-05.
+He is best known for his role as the title character Bernard in the remake of Bernard's Watch from 2004 to 2005.

-In 2006, he performed at the Royal National Theatre as Andrea Sarti in David Hare's adaptation of The Life Of Galileo.
+In 2006, he performed at the Royal National Theatre as Andrea Sarti in David Hare's adaptation of The Life of Galileo.

-Watson has also recently voiced several characters for BBC Radio 4.
+Watson has also voiced several characters for BBC Radio 4.
 He played the part of Prince Edward in the radio adaptation of Marlowe's Edward II for BBC Radio 3 in September 2009.